Suicides in US rose 10% after Robin Williams' death, study finds

 In his own recent study

-, Ayres tracked internet searches for "suicide" after Netflix's release of "13 Reasons Why," a fiction show that explores a teen's suicide.
+, Ayers tracked internet searches for "suicide" after Netflix's release of "13 Reasons Why," a fiction show that explores a teen's suicide.
 Believing that the program did not follow the WHO suicide guidelines, he called for Netflix to remove it until the producers got the messaging right.

-Ayres hopes to create "a rapid response ecosystem for public health" in which social media can "be a pathway by which we listen," he said.
+Ayers hopes to create "a rapid response ecosystem for public health" in which social media can "be a pathway by which we listen," he said.
 "If we spent more time listening to the public and anticipating their needs, we could intervene when it's happening and respond.

-"Places like Reddit are emblematic of the kinds of successes we can have where people go to seek help and get help," Ayres said.
+"Places like Reddit are emblematic of the kinds of successes we can have where people go to seek help and get help," Ayers said.
 "On all other social media channels, what type of help are people getting?
 Unfortunately, we don't know."

-Note: Correction: A previous version of this story misspelled John Ayers' name.